University of South Florida St. Petersburg

 News

-Students from across the country will spend the summer at USF conducting ocean and weather research
+Students from across the country spent their summer at USF conducting ocean and weather research

 By Sarah Sell, University Communications and Marketing

-More than 40 students from across the country will spend the summer at USF St. Petersburg, immersing themselves in research focused on oceanography, weather, climate change and science communication.
+Undergraduate students from across the country spent their summer on USF's St. Petersburg and Tampa campuses, immersing themselves in research focused on oceanography, weather, climate change and science communication.

 The Research Experience for Undergraduates (REU) program gives students the interdisciplinary research skills needed for graduate school and future careers.

-Funded by the National Science Foundation (NSF), students are paid to work alongside faculty and other researchers who are conducting NSF-funded research.
-The students receive a stipend for travel, food and accommodations on campus.
+Funded by the National Science Foundation (NSF), students were paid to work alongside faculty and other researchers who are conducting NSF-funded research.
+The students received a stipend for travel, food and accommodations on campus.

 • Making Waves: Science Communication and Interdisciplinary Ocean Research Experiences hosted by USF's College of Marine Science (CMS).